DivineUgorji/codesuperstarr/README.md

 - 🔭 I’m currently working on ...
 Andrroid Apss

+- ✍️ ## Blogging and Writing
-- ✍️ writing and blogging regularly on Hashnode
+I write and blog regularly on Hashnode

-- 📫 How to reach me: ...
+- 📫 How to reach me:
+We can connect on Twitter

+⚡ Fun fact: clean and maintanable code is like chocolate flavored ice cream...sweet to work with

+- 💬 Ask me about
+Tech stacks listed below

+-

 <!--
 **codesuperstarr/codesuperstarr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.